swaptacular/swpt_accounts/protocol.rst

   dismissed the second time, and the fate of the transfer would be decided by the race between the two different finalizing messages.
 In most cases, this would be a serious problem.

+.. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the `CR record`_ for the committed transfer MAY be deleted with a warning.

 Received `PreparedTransfer`_ message